kitchen cabinets Archives - America's Advantage Remodeling

 Rotate Seasonally

-Similar to changing dining room decorations with the seasons, periodically rotate your kitchen items.
+Similar to changing decorations with the seasons, periodically rotate your kitchen items.
 Move seasonal cooking tools to the front of cabinets when they are needed and store them away when they are not.
 This keeps your kitchen functional according to the current season’s needs and reduces unnecessary clutter.

 Utilize Vertical Space